STRAND x FEMMESTIVAL Spotlight: Rivkala

 What’s the story behind the name Rivkala?

-It’s my Yiddish nickname, derived from Rebecca.
-In Yiddish, adding “la” at the end of a name makes it endearing.
-Rivka means “to connect,” fitting because my music aims to connect people – whether collaborators or audiences – to build community and ease loneliness.
+Rivka is my Hebrew name.
+In Yiddish adding “la” at the end of a name makes it a term of endearment - like a nickname.
+Rivka means “to connect” - and I chose to use it as my artist name because my aim with music is to connect with people – whether collaborators or audiences – to build community and ease loneliness.

 Can you recall a moment when your music resonated deeply with an audience?

 Performing “Lonely Shade of Blue” solo at the BBC Proms was unforgettable.
 The audience’s silent attentiveness was surreal.
 I also cherish smaller venues where I can chat with the audience afterwards.
-One person once told me, “You’ve put words to things I’ve always felt.”
-Hearing people laugh at my song “Chess” reminds me they’re connecting in real-time and is such an immediately gratifying response.
+My favourite responses are always when people, especially women, resonate with my lyrics - someone once told me, “You’ve put words to things I’ve always felt.”
+It’s always gratifying to perform my song “Chess” as well because it gets a lot of laughs and you get the immediate feedback too.

 The Power of Storytelling